Let’s face it: Relationships are complicated. And sometimes, they turn ugly.

 Maybe the incident was nothing more than angry screams and finger pointing, but the allegations start flying.
 Accusations of domestic violence are thrown about like daggers, and you find yourself on the receiving end.

-Make no mistake, domestic violence is a serious offense.
+Make no mistake, domestic violence charges are a serious offense.
 It ruins lives.
 Shatters families.
 And wrecks careers.

 But when a person is falsely accused of a domestic violence crime he/she didn’t commit, the devastation is magnified.

-Watch: What You Need to Know About Domestic Violence?
+Watch: What You Need to Know About Domestic Violence Laws?

 Fort Lauderdale Domestic Violence Lawyer, Robert Malove, explains what to do if you are falsely accused of domestic violence.